Sonya-J00/US_Accidents_ML_Project/README.md

 The model demonstrates moderate performance, with some class imbalance effects; it effectively distinguishes *Short* (0.69) and *Very Long* (0.73) classes compared to *Moderate* (0.43) and *Long* (0.61).
 This likely represents overlapping patterns in the underlying features.

-The model attempts to balance bias and variance, but there is some overfitting and room for improvement via additional data features (e.g. persons injured, ambulence/ fire service needed), feature engineering (extraction of more data from location) or ensemble methods.
+The model attempts to balance bias and variance, but there is some overfitting and room for improvement via additional data features (e.g. persons injured, ambulence/ fire service needed), feature engineering (extraction of more data from location and datetime) or ensemble methods.

 **Model Pipeline**